What is a Reverse Mortgage Loan?

 What is an Origination Fee?

-The mortgage origination fee is the amount of money a lender charges to originate and process the loan.
+The mortgage origination fee is the money a lender charges to originate and process the loan.

 The cap is set by law to keep closing costs reasonable for borrowers.